Green Dragon and Gold Dragon

 When using any of these dragons, dealing the highest possible damage by targeting enemy archers or important enemy troops is a crucial thing, which can also be done with the help of Breath attack.
 A good tactic is to attack a relatively weak enemy stack which stands next to an archer or other enemy troop, allowing the dragons to deal much damage while taking back as little as possible (or even none, if the targeted enemy stacks is killed).
 However, only the base creature can be resurrected, so be sure to back up the dragons with Unicorns and/or Pegasi.
 Beware of breath attack which may kill your own troops as well.

-Due to the resurrecting part of the Sacrifice spell being actually a regular level 4 Resurrection, Gold Dragons can not be brought back with Sacrifice, despite it being a level 5 spell; but they can be sacrificed (while it's almost useless since you wouldn't sacrifice Gold Dragons for Centaurs - the opposite thing is much more logical).
+Due to the resurrecting part of the Sacrifice spell being actually a regular level 4 Resurrection, Gold Dragons can not be brought back with Sacrifice, despite it being a level 5 spell; but they can be sacrificed (while it's almost useless since you wouldn't sacrifice a stronger troop for a weaker one).

 While not getting such an immense bonus from skills, like creatures as Titans do, there are still some good skills to take in consideration.
 Armorer is a very good to choice to keep the dragons' numbers up, while Tactics allows more friendly troops to assist the dragons easily, even if not a necessary skill to have for a Rampart army, due to its high speed.
 Offense is, as usual, a nice skill to have, especially with the dragons' Breath attack.